janparttimaa/scripts/Windows/Visual Studio Code - Baseline Policy Enforcement/README.md

 Policies whose desired value is empty (for example `ExtensionGalleryServiceUrl` and `McpGalleryServiceUrl`) are intentionally removed.

-`AllowedExtensions` is excluded because it cannot be reliably detected.
+`AllowedExtensions` and `ChatToolsEligibleForAutoApproval`are excluded because these cannot be reliably detected.

 ### 5.2 Detect corporate marker keys